 Become a Volunteer

 Volunteer Leaders are organizers, teachers and mentors to the youth in the 4-H program.
 Leaders work with Extension to create educational programming through club meetings, community service projects, events, activities, and learning-by-doing projects.
 Leaders give of their time and resources while working with the local 4-H Extension Agent to create programs in their community.
 To be a 4-H Volunteer Leader, you must be 19 years of age and have completed the 4-H Enrollment Volunteer Leader Application, 4-H Volunteer Disclosure and Consent Form, 4-H Volunteer Agreement and Standards of Behavior, pass the leaders certification process, and be approved by MSU Extension.
 Leaders under 21 cannot chaperone youth on overnight trips.
+Re-enrolling 4-H volunteers must complete a Personal Background form annually.
 Check with the local county extension staff for more information on becoming a leader.

 There are a wide range of roles to choose from, all with varied levels of commitment.

 The Club Leader provides administrative support for the 4-H community clubs.

 Project or program volunteers have expertise in particular project areas which they teach to participants, parents/guardians, or special interest groups.